-Educating others.
 There was a time right out of high school when my mentors suggested I teach for a living or volunteer.
 I wasn’t mature enough in my mental coping abilities to make this happen and don’t think I would have been as passionate about those earlier life subjects as I am about the outdoors now.

 Physically, through hunter education, I get to bring my passion to life with new and future hunters and outdoorsmen and women.
-And, through media, I get to write and share a verbal, mental discourse even, of the things that should be paid attention to in order to be successful in this way of life we have molded since the dawn of time.
+Through media, I get to write and share a verbal, mental discourse even, of the things that should be paid attention to in order to be successful in this way of life we have molded since the dawn of time.

 At times it was easy to become a recluse and keep myself hidden from the world.
 There are times where I need to decompress, but it is no longer days on end but a mere few hours or a weekend.

 Having something that elicits so much passion is the constant light at the end of the tunnel, the helping hand always within reach.
-And while it’s hunting and being outside that does it for me, it isn’t for everyone.
+While it’s hunting and being outside that does it for me, it isn’t for everyone.
 No one can respect that more than me.
 Sometimes it takes decades to find what works for you.